Gardens of the North Island

 Locals from the Canterbury region take enormous pride in their gardens – Canterbury’s main city, Christchurch isn’t called the ‘Garden City’ for nothing!
 Here, vivid green foliage is punctuated by the beautiful bloom of camellias and rhododendrons and water features add an element of tranquillity.
 Tasteful artworks and sculptures complete this uniquely New Zealand garden experience.

-Touring the gardens of Canterbury, don’t miss the Ashburton home of renowned nurseryman and cultivator Alan Trott.
-Magnolias, maples and dogwoods are complimented by vibrant azaleas, and curving pathways reveal masses of blossoms and formal English landscapes.
-For heritage and history, the 100-year old homestead found on the Akanui Farm Gardens adds an element of timelessness.
+For heritage and history, the 118-year old homestead found on the Akaunui Farm Gardens adds an element of timelessness.
 Mature ornamental gardens grace the landscape, and the bountiful veggie garden on the property is the source of many delicious items on the homestead lunch menu.
-Lastly, the thriving bird life found in the Tichbourne’s Garden in Akaroa makes for a melodic visit – the colour and diversity of this lovingly crafted natural environment is a sight to behold.

 Find out more about our small group tour of Canterbury’s best gardens here.